DavidCdeB/goto/README.md

-# Statement of the problem
+# 1. Statement of the problem

-In an HPC compuer, if we wnat to check the progress of a run, we do: `qstat -u $USER`
+In an HPC compuer, if we want to check the progress of a run, we do: `qstat -u $USER`

 When you make `qstat -f <JobID>`, among many other things, the following is printed in the terminal window: